xbmc/kodi-tv/src/content/article/the-kodi-foundation-who-we-are-what-we-do/index.md

 We generate a few tens of thousands of dollars a year.
 Most of that comes directly from donations - that little orange button in the top right; some comes from merchandise sales such as T-shirts or royalties on branded Flirc goods; and the rest comes from corporate sponsorship, which is an ephemeral beast at best.
 You'll perhaps notice that we've always steered clear of advertising, so there are no popups on this site, no banner ads, and nothing within the application itself: that's very deliberate, and we work hard to keep it like that.

-On that note, we'd like to give a huge shout out to FLIRC right now, as they've just started selling a Raspberry Pi 5 branded Kodi case.
+On that note, we'd like to give a huge shout out to FLIRC right now, as they've just started selling a [Raspberry Pi 5 branded Kodi case](https://kodi.tv/article/flirc-case-for-raspberry-pi-5-kodi-edition/).
 This is the only company authorised to use our brand on a product, and the only company who gives us royalties: we get a small amount for every case sold.
 They've been consistently helping us out financially the last few years and without them, we would be attending many fewer conferences.
-If you're quick, you might be able to catch the tail end of their Black Friday/Cyber Monday sale, and get one for 20% off!

 And where does it go to?
 We have hosting costs, professional service fees (lawyers, copyright specialists, accountants), banking fees.
 While we sometimes get sponsored hardware, we have to pay for servers, discs, bandwidth.
 If someone is working on a feature and they need a particular piece of hardware that we can't get donated, we'll buy them something (e.g. to assist with porting Kodi to a new platform).
 Perhaps our biggest costs are conferences: the Open Source world thrives on community, so we have tried to get people representing us at FOSDEM, Embedded Linux Conference, OSS Summit, SCALE, and the Open Source Leadership Summit - although the majority of funds goes to getting as many members as possible to attend our annual developer conference, Kodi Devcon.